bjfletcher/o-comment-api/README.md

 <script src="dist/javascripts/oCommentsData.min.js"></script>
 ```

-The module's API can be accessed using 'oCommentsData' in the global scope.
+The module's API can be accessed using `oCommentsData` in the global scope.

 ### Bower and browserify
 With bower, simply require the module's: